srajma/xatra/README.md

 - **Top chart**: Horizontal bar chart of exclusive times for the top 15 functions
 - **Bottom chart**: Side-by-side comparison of exclusive vs total times
 - **Summary statistics**: Total times, function counts, and call counts

+**Automatic Display Features:**
+- Timing statistics are automatically printed when the program exits
+- Charts are automatically displayed (if matplotlib is available)
+- No manual intervention required - just enable debug time and run your code
+- Works with both environment variable (`DEBUG_TIME=1`) and programmatic (`xatra.set_debug_time(True)`) methods

 ## Data Sources